jackrobertscott/chomp-react-redux-171005/README.md

 Services are standard implementations of functions that request data from the server and return the data in a promise.

+Shoulds:

+1. Do name the file `<feature>.service.js` e.g. `hotdog.service.js` or `drink.service.js`
+2. Do convert the service values from JSON or XML to JavaScript objects (in the `handleResponse` method)
+3. Do use a *config* value for setting the endpoint in the fetch calls

+Should **nots**:

+1. Don't put application logic inside these files, keep them encapsulated so we can swap them in and out as we want

 `src/hotdog/hotdog.service.js`

 ```js